 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 Current GAAP delays the recognition of credit losses until it is probable a loss has been incurred.
 The update will require financial assets measured at amortized cost, such as bank loan participations held for investment, to be presented at the net amount expected to be collected by means of an allowance for credit losses that runs through net income.
 Credit losses relating to available-for-sale debt securities will also be recorded through an allowance for credit losses, with the amount of the allowance limited to the amount by which fair value is below amortized cost.
 This ASU is effective for annual and interim reporting periods beginning after December 15, 2019.
 Upon adoption, this ASU will be applied using the modified-retrospective approach, by which a cumulative-effect adjustment will be made to retained earnings as of the beginning of the first reporting period presented.
-The Company has not yet completed the analysis of how adopting this ASU will affect Company's financial statements.
+The Company has not yet completed the analysis of how adopting this ASU will affect the Company's financial statements.

 In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments to address the diversity in practice of how certain cash receipts and payments are classified in the statement of cash flows.
 The update addresses specific issues, including distributions received from equity method investees and the classification of cash receipts and payments that have aspects of more than one class of cash flows.
 This ASU is effective for annual and interim reporting periods beginning after December 15, 2017.
 Upon adoption, the update will be applied using the retrospective transition method.
-The Company has not yet completed the analysis of how adopting this ASU will affect its financial statements, but does not expect a material impact on our statement of cash flows.
+The Company does not expect that the adoption of this ASU will have a material impact on its statement of cash flows.